lnxwizard/SkyNotepad/SECURITY.md

 | Preview v0.10.3.0  | :white_check_mark: |

 ## Reporting a Vulnerability
-If you find a vulnerability in the **Sky Notepad** project, create a new issue titled "Vulnerability" and describe the security vulnerability in detail.
+If you find a vulnerability in the **SkyNotepad** project, create a new issue titled "Vulnerability" and describe the security vulnerability in detail.